-SPWwill pay for a Geri-chair if the member is alert, oriented and able to remove the tray table without assistance and as desired.
-Otherwise, the Geri-chair is considered a restraint and SPW does not pay for restraints.
+The STAR+PLUS HCBS program will pay for a Geri-chair if the member is alert, oriented and able to remove the tray table without assistance and as desired.
+Otherwise, the Geri-chair is considered a restraint and the STAR+PLUS HCBS program does not pay for restraints.

 Gloves

-Gloves may be purchased through SPW for family caregiver use in the care of an incontinent, if the member has an active infectious disease that is transmitted through urine (if incontinent of urine) or stool (if incontinent of stool).
-Examples of active infectious diseases that qualify are Methicillin-Resistant Staphylococcus Aureus (MRSA) and hepatitis.
-Gloves may be purchased for family caregiver use to provide wound care to protect the member.
-Documentation by the MCO-contracted provider must support the need of gloves to be left at the residence and for family caregiver use only.
-If the member has other conditions requiring frequent use of gloves, the MCO nurse must give his/her approval.
+Gloves may be purchased through the STAR+PLUS HCBS program for family or caregiver use in the care of a member with incontinence, or if the member has an active infectious disease that is transmitted via body fluids.
+Examples of active infectious diseases that qualify are Methicillin-resistant Staphylococcus aureus (MRSA) and hepatitis.
+Gloves may be purchased for family or caregiver use to provide wound care to protect the member.
+Documentation by the MCO-contracted provider must support the need of gloves to be left at the residence and for family or caregiver use only.
+If the member has other conditions requiring frequent use of gloves, the MCO nurse must give her or his approval.

 Adaptive Aid Exclusions

-The following are examples of items that may not be purchased using SPW funds.
+The following are examples of items that may not be purchased using STAR+PLUS HCBS program funds.
 These items include, but are not limited to:

 hot water heater;